-More importantly there is immediate action you can take in fighting to save your license and potentially minimize the damage done to your personal life.
+More importantly, there is free and immediate action you can take fighting to save your license after DUI that will minimize the damage done to your personal life, by being able to keep your license and legally drive without an interlock device.
 We are here to help increase your chances to be able to beat a case completely by dismissing or dropping OVI charges in court.

 This recent news report of unjust OVI arrest scenarios happening to drivers, also regularly takes place throughout Ohio.
 An improper charge occurs when it is based upon an officer’s false observations of driving while intoxicated, or their predetermined bias of a person operating a vehicle under the influence of drugs, alcohol, or medication.